HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 - **SEOntology and specialized vocabularies**

-  In parallel, the development of [**SEOntology**](https://www.searchenginejournal.com/introducing-seontology-the-future-of-seo-in-the-age-of-ai/524773/) and other specialized vocabularies is addressing the need for **SEO-specific structured data** that can improve **content discoverability** and **search engine optimization**.
+  In parallel, the development of <a hreflang="en" href="https://www.searchenginejournal.com/introducing-seontology-the-future-of-seo-in-the-age-of-ai/524773/">**SEOntology**</a> and other specialized vocabularies is addressing the need for **SEO-specific structured data** that can improve **content discoverability** and **search engine optimization**.
 By creating vocabularies tailored to the unique requirements of SEO, we can further enhance the alignment between structured data and AI, driving more targeted and efficient search experiences.

 - **Regulatory impacts**